news-ai/NewsAI/blog/content/how-to-add-rss-feeds-to-contacts.md

 author_twitter = "abhiagarwal"
 author_main_image = "https://storage.googleapis.com/newsai-main-site/blog/how-to-add-rss-feed/2.png"
 author_website = "https://abhi.co/"
-author_description = "Abhi recently graduated from New York University with a degree in Creation of Artificial Intelligence.
+author_description = "Abhi graduated from New York University with a degree in Creation of Artificial Intelligence.
 He is the co-founder of NewsAI."

 categories = ["How to"]
 series = ["How To"]